-A WARNING!
+Installation & Setup

 The appliance owner is responsible for performing a Personal Protective Equipment (PPE) Hazard Assessment and ensuring adequate protection during maintenance and cleaning procedures.

 Use appropriate tools, safety equipment, and PPE during installation and servicing.

 Tip over hazard!

-Ice machine may pose a tipping hazard when uncrating, installing, or moving the appliance.
-Take appropriate safety precautions.
-At least two people are required to lift or move the ice machine to prevent tipping or personal injury.
-Use of tip over restraints may only reduce (not eliminate) the tipping hazard.
+- At least two people are required to lift or move the ice machine to prevent tipping or personal injury. - Use of tip over restraints may only reduce (not eliminate) the tipping hazard.
 Never allow children to climb or hang on drawers, doors, or shelves.
-Sharp Edges!

 Take care when moving, installing, cleaning, servicing, and maintaining the ice machine to avoid cuts.
 Be sure to take care when reaching under the ice machine or handling metal components.

-Ice Machine Location

-- Failure to install, operate, and maintain the ice machine in accordance with this manual will adversely affect safety, performance, component life, and warranty coverage and may result in costly water damage. - The location must allow enough clearance for water, drain, and electrical connections in the rear of the ice machine. - The location must not obstruct airflow through or around the ice machine. - Always install equipment on a stable and level surface. - The equipment must be level side-to-side and front-to-back. - To avoid instability the installation area must be capable of supporting the combined weight of the equipment and product.